cidles/wordbyword/README.md

 you may just display the words, answer multiple choice questions or input the correct translation for the given word.
 WordByWord uses YAML input files and is based on the Qt Framework.
 The program is written in Python.
-So WordByWord is platform independant.
+So WordByWord is platform independent.
-See the screenshots on the side to see WordByWord running on a desktop and on the tablet.
+See the screenshots on the site to see WordByWord running on a desktop.

 The software is licensed under the GNU General Public License (see LICENSE file).

 Requirements